AnneJ17/android-cheat-sheet/README.md

    * Written enough test cases
    * Any security issues -
    Any performance issues - are there any memory leaks, threads, battery, UI

+* **Memory Management**

+  In Android, bitmaps represent the largest contiguous blocks of memory.
+They occupy heaps, which results in lots of contention to find free space to allocate new bitmaps as we scroll.This then results in more GC events so it can free up memory to provide the necessary space.